 How Many Calories Does Vinyasa Yoga Burn?

 Vinyasa yoga is one of the most effective forms of exercise for burning calories.
-The flowing movements require both strength and flexibility, providing an intense full-body workout.
-Plus, not only will you be toning up your muscles, but by connecting each movement with breath work, you’ll be calming your mind, too!
+The flowing movements need both strength and flexibility, providing an intense full-body workout.
+Plus, you’ll tone your muscles.
+Connect movements with breath for calmness.

 Let’s get back though to the real reason why you are here.
 How much energy are we actually talking about here?
-Well, the amount of calories burned depends on several factors such as duration and intensity level.
+The number of calories burned depends on duration and intensity.

-In this article, the kind of calorie burn you can expect from different types of vinyasa practices will get discussed.
-Once you are finished reading this article, you can make informed decisions when planning out your workouts!
+This article discusses the calorie burn you can expect from various vinyasa practices.
+After reading this article.
+You can make informed decisions when planning out your workouts!

 Definition Of Vinyasa Yoga

 Vinyasa yoga is like a beautiful dance between movement and breath.
-It’s an art that combines asanas, or postures, with the flow of energy within your body to create a graceful sequence.
+The art combines postures and energy flow in your body.
+It creates a graceful sequence called asanas.

-This type of yoga is sometimes referred to as ‘flow yoga’ because it flows in a continuous motion from one pose to the other.
+This style of yoga is also called ‘flow yoga’.
+It moves from one pose to another in constant motion.
 Usually, the sequence is without pauses.

 How Many Calories Does It Burn?

 Vinyasa yoga is an excellent way to burn calories.
 It’s also great for reaping many mental benefits of mindful movement.